ponceto/bouncing-ball/README.md

 ### Clean the project

-Clean the Linux/BSD version:
+To clean the project, simply type:

 ```
 make clean
 ```

-Clean the WASM version:
+To clean the WASM version, please use `Makefile.wasm`:

 ```
 make -f Makefile.wasm clean